DavidIbrahim/ERToSQL/README.md

 3 - Our App handles memory efficiently

-          i- Uses cursor provider with Grid View for better use of RAM ii- Only processes the image with the highest resolution once at the beginning

-And saves the output SQL code with the low resolution of the image
+          i- Uses cursor provider with Grid View for better use of RAM ii- Only processes the image with the highest resolution once at the beginning and saves the output SQL code with the low resolution of the image
 ## Algorithms
 ### A- Image Processing:
 1- Transform image to gray-scale